All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 You might wonder why the brand name matters at all beyond marketing.
 In practice, brand names have real implications for patients in several ways.

 Insurance and coverage.
 Different brand names for different indications allow insurers to make separate coverage decisions.
 A plan might cover the diabetes-indicated version but not the obesity-indicated version, or vice versa.
-Understanding which brand name corresponds to your indication helps you navigate the coverage landscape.
+Understanding which brand name corresponds to your indication helps you manage the coverage space.

 Prescribing clarity.
 When your doctor writes a prescription, the brand name specifies not just the molecule but the approved indication and dosing regimen.
-Mounjaro and Zepbound contain the same active ingredient but are prescribed at different doses and for different purposes.
+Mounjaro and Zepbound contain compounded formulations of the active ingredient but are prescribed at different doses and for different purposes.
 The same will likely be true for retatrutide's various brand names.

 Public perception and stigma.
 Separate brand names for diabetes and weight loss help reduce the stigma some patients feel about taking an "obesity drug."
-A patient prescribed the diabetes-indicated brand may feel more comfortable than one prescribed a medication overtly marketed for weight loss, even though the molecule is identical.
+A patient prescribed the diabetes-indicated brand may feel more comfortable than one prescribed a medication overtly marketed for weight loss, even though the active ingredient is in the same class.
 Whether this is rational is debatable, but it reflects real patient psychology.

 Supply and availability.
 Different brand names can have different supply chains and availability.
 During the tirzepatide shortage period, Mounjaro and Zepbound had different availability at different times, and patients sometimes found one easier to obtain than the other.
 Separate brand names allow Lilly to prioritize manufacturing and allocation by indication if needed.